 14.1 Subject to clause 15 below, it is agreed that, in the event of a dispute arising between the parties relating to these Standard Terms and Conditions of Business, the parties will first try to resolve that dispute by way of mediation.

 14.2 If the parties are unable to resolve that dispute by mediation within 1 (one) month after it has arisen, then the parties agree that such dispute will be dealt with by way of arbitration in accordance with the rules of The Arbitration Foundation of Southern Africa.

-14.3 The arbitration will take place in Johannesburg.
-The proceedings in the arbitration will as far as practicable take place in private and be kept confidential
+14.3 The arbitration will take place in Cape Town.
+The proceedings in the arbitration will as far as practicable take place in private and be kept confidential.

 15.1 Should the Client have any complaints relating to the Services rendered by RBS to the Client, the Client should contact the compliance officer of RBS:

-15.1.1 Should a complaint not be resolved satisfactorily, you may be entitled to refer it to the FAIS Ombud or the office of the Short Term Insurance Ombudsman:
+15.1.1 Should a complaint against the insurer not be resolved satisfactorily, you are entitled to refer it to the Ombudsman for Short Term Insurance (OSTI):

 Ombudsman for Short-term Insurance

 15.1.2.
 Should a complaint against the broker not be resolved satisfactorily, you are entitled to refer it to the FAIS Ombudsman:

 PO Box 74571